-There are two major styles/types of cantilever racking – structural and roll-formed cantilever.
+There are two major types of cantilever racking – structural and roll-formed cantilever.
 Many manufacturing facilities handle very heavy loads and require strong, heavy-duty racking.
 Only structural cantilever racking is designed to store such heavy loads.

 Roll-formed cantilever racking is typically lighter and less damage resistant.
-However, this style of cantilever is less expensive and more than enough capacity for many applications.
+However, this style of cantilever is less expensive and has more than enough capacity for many applications.
 Either structural or roll-formed may work well, depending on the application.